PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:15:24
+Last updated: 2024-04-02 16:16:28
-Random Quote: You win the victory when you yield to friends. - Sophocles
+Random Quote: A leader is one who knows the way, goes the way, and shows the way. - John C. Maxwell